 “Politics Possible” brings together young politicians, entrepreneurs, and tech whizzes from around the world for some straight talk about what politics can and should achieve in a fragmenting world.

-Alena Popova, a Russian oppositionist, has run for office and been oppressed, surveilled, and repeatedly detained by Putin’s regime, which has branded her as a “foreign agent.”
+Alena Popova, a Russian oppositionist, has run for office and been oppressed, surveilled, and repeatedly detained by Vladimir Putin’s regime, which has branded her as a “foreign agent.”
 Alena has spanned the worlds of politics, technology, law, and civic action.
 She has founded companies and been a startup investor.
 A women’s rights activist, she co-authored one of Russia’s first anti-domestic violence laws.
 Her work aims especially to counter authoritarians’ use of big data and AI for surveillance and violence.

 Evan Feigenbaum, a former diplomat, has been an advisor to two American Secretaries of State, a former Treasury Secretary, the CEOs and boards of leading companies, and investment funds.
 He has negotiated with dictators and ex-guerrillas, written a book on China as a high-tech superpower, and worked with and in countries from China to India, Australia to Kazakhstan.
 He is vice president for studies of one of the world’s leading think tanks.